olorin/arduecg/README.md

 The data shall be stored in one or more files on the SD card.
 A new file shall be created
  - when the device is powered on (start of new session);
- - when the current session timer exceeds T.
+ - when the current session timer exceeds `0xffffff` (around 1193 hours or just under fifty days).

 A file shall consist of a file header followed by zero or more dataframes.

 A file header shall be eleven bytes as follows:

- - 1:     Magic number, `0xec.
+ - 1:     Magic number, `0xec`.
- - 2:     Magic number, `0x09.
+ - 2:     Magic number, `0x09`.
  - 3:     Format version, `0x00`.
  - 4-11:  Unsigned big-endian integer representing the number of milliseconds since 1970-01-01T00:00:00:00Z at the start of the